amundsen-io/rfcs/rfcs/000-resource-notices.md

 - A different way of storing the notices (JSON file, as part of the graph, UI fed)
 - Multiple notifications at once and how we would limit those
 - Notifications in the User pages

+A proposed roadmap is:

+1. MVP: 1 non-dismissable notice per resource | notice data stored in ConfigUtils
+2. v1: up to 3 dismissible notices per resource shown, ranked by recency | notice data stored in neo4j
+3. v2: form for creating notices | access control so only owners or admins can add or remove notices on their resources from the UI